inkarkat/vim-UnconditionalPaste/README.md

   i\_CTRL-R\_CTRL-H\_CTRL-H / c\_CTRL-R\_CTRL-H\_CTRL-H for gHp.
 As only some paste
   variants are offered in insert and command-line modes, these allow to use any (working) variant there, too, and any combinations of them.
+- BUG: Empty line check in gSp does not account for a closed fold under cursor and wrongly considers the current line within the fold instead of the first / last folded line.

 ##### 4.20    24-Jan-2018
 - Add JustJoined (gcgp) and QueriedJoined (gqgp, <C-q><C-g>) variants of gcp